Admissions Policy September 2018 Intake

-Park Lane Learning Trust and The Halifax Academy share their defined priority (catchment) area.
+Park Lane Academy and The Halifax Academy share their defined priority (catchment) area.

 Children with an Education, Health and Care Plan will be given priority to the school which is named within the plan (formerly a Statement of Special Educational Need).

 Places will be allocated in the above community/trust secondary schools in the following order of priority: